kovasky/brainduck/README.md

 ## Description

-Brainf*ck is an esoteric programming language whose entire alphabet consists of 8 symbols and is Turing-complete.
+Brainf*ck is an esoteric programming language with its entire alphabet consisting of 8 symbols.
 I decided to work on this after learning about parsing in my algorithms class.

 You can read more about it [here](https://esolangs.org/wiki/Brainfuck)